as1fx/as1fx/README.md

 ## Introduction

 <p align="justify">
-Hi, I'm <strong>Asif Reja Mondal</strong>, an enthusiastic IT student currently pursuing <strong>Information Technology</strong> at <strong>Dr. B.C.
+Hi, I'm <strong>Asif Reja Mondal</strong>, an enthusiastic student currently pursuing <strong>Information Technology</strong> at <strong>Dr. B.C.
 Roy Engineering College, Durgapur</strong>.
 I have a passion for solving complex problems and thrive in challenging environments that push my creativity and technical expertise.
 With a strong interest in full-stack development, I am continually expanding my knowledge in both front-end and back-end technologies.
 My goal is to become a proficient software developer and contribute to building innovative and efficient software solutions.
 </p>

 ---